Pregnancy VTE Exclusion Pathway

 Over 80% of deep vein thromboses during pregnancy occur in the left lower extremity.
 This is due to the anatomical compression of the left common iliac vein by the right common iliac artery and the expanding gravid uterus (May-Thurner anatomy exacerbated by pregnancy).
 This starkly contrasts with the non-pregnant population where DVT is equally distributed.

-2. [CLINICAL PITFALL] D-Dimer in the 3rd Trimester
+2. [CLINICAL CAUTION] D-Dimer in the 3rd Trimester

-Practice Pearl: D-dimer levels naturally and progressively rise throughout a normal pregnancy due to physiologic hypercoagulability (preparation for placental separation).
+Practice Pearl: D-dimer levels rise progressively throughout a normal pregnancy due to physiologic hypercoagulability (preparation for placental separation).
 By the late 2nd and 3rd trimesters, D-dimer is often naturally elevated > 500 ng/mL.
 Therefore, attempting to rule out VTE using D-dimer late in pregnancy has a very low yield, and you will frequently be forced to proceed to imaging regardless.

 3. Illness Scripts: Dyspnoea in Pregnancy